yixin16/CareerCompass-AI-Intelligent-Resume---Market-Gap-Analyzer/README.md

 ### 4. Set Up API Keys

 * Groq API Key is required for LLM features.
-* Get a free key at [console.groq.com](https://console.groq.com) and configure it in the sidebar.
+* Get a free key at [console.groq.com](https://console.groq.com) and configure it in the sidebar / or place in the .env file.

 ### 5. Run the Application